corda/samples-java/Features/dockerform-yocordapp/README.md

 # dockerform-yocordapp

-This time we've taken the original yo cordapp and modified it to demonstrate an example of how you can use dockerForm to bootstrap a corda network on a single machine.
+This time we've taken the original yo CorDapp and modified it to demonstrate an example of how you can use dockerForm to bootstrap a corda network on a single machine.

-For the purposes of this example, we'll use the yo cordapp as a base to create a clear example for how to use the dockerForm gradle build task in a normal cordapp setup.
+For the purposes of this example, we'll use the yo CorDapp as a base to create a clear example for how to use the dockerForm gradle build task in a normal CorDapp setup.

-> Note this is generally intended to be used on localhost.
+> Note: This is generally intended to be used on localhost.

 ## Concepts

 In the original yo application, the app sent what is essentially a nudge from one endpoint and another.

-In corda, we can use abstractions to accomplish the same thing.
+In Corda, we can use abstractions to accomplish the same thing.

-We define a state (the yo to be shared), define a contract (the way to make sure the yo is legit), and define the flow (the control flow of our cordapp).
+We define a state (the yo to be shared), define a contract (the way to make sure the yo is legit), and define the flow (the control flow of our CorDapp).

 ## Usage